 Ekaterina Kopets, Senior Researcher at LETI

 The artificial ECG created by the new system was tested on 90 real cardiogram recordings.
-The results confirmed that the model effectively reproduces key features of the human heart, including natural rhythm fluctuations.
+The results confirmed that the model effectively reproduces the key features of the human heart, including natural rhythm fluctuations.
 This opens up opportunities for:

 • Improving the accuracy of calibration of medical cardiographs.